qqnarwhal/Azure-Config-L200-VMSS-Labs/sfLab.md

 Please browse the the case provided in class in ASC.

 There are several VMSS in the resource group "SFlab".
-Please answer the below for each VMSS.
+Please answer the below for each VMSS, and email the answer to the instructor with subject "sfLab200"

 1. Is it part of a Service Fabric Cluster?
 If it is, please answer the following questions as well.
 2. Which Service Fabric Cluster is it a part of?